-Unlike other “abandoned” train stations along the New York City subway system, the infamous Track 61 is supposedly still in use as a secret escape train for presidents visiting the city.
+Unlike other “abandoned” train stations in the New York City area, the infamous Track 61 is supposedly still in use as a secret escape train for presidents visiting the city.

-The earliest reported use of the track was during the tenure of Franklin D. Roosevelt who supposedly had his car transported to the station which was then lifted right into the Waldorf’s garage.
-Roosevelt is also rumored to have entered and exited via the station in order to hide his worsening case of Polio.
-Track 61 likely hid the comings and goings of a number of POTUSes over the years and was confirmed to be prepped for a quick getaway route for George Bush Junior while he took meetings at the Waldorf.
+The earliest reported use of the track was during the tenure of Franklin D. Roosevelt, who supposedly had his car transported to the station.
+The car was then lifted right into the Waldorf’s garage.
+Roosevelt is also rumored to have entered and exited via the station in order to hide his worsening case of polio.
+Track 61 likely hid the comings and goings of a number of Presidents over the years and was confirmed to be prepped for a quick getaway route for George W. Bush while he took meetings at the Waldorf.

-Everyone from military generals to celebrities have been said to use Track 61 for all number of clandestine movements, but given the amount of secrecy involved, all are hard to confirm.
-However the unmarked brass door at the Waldorf’s street level which leads to the station is proof that someone important is still using the track.
+Everyone from military generals to celebrities have been said to use Track 61 for any number of clandestine movements, but given the amount of secrecy involved, all are hard to confirm.
+However, the unmarked brass door at the Waldorf’s street level which leads to the station is proof that someone important is still using the track.

 Visit New York State with Atlas Obscura Trips

 Only in Queens: Tasting Our Way Through New York’s Most Diverse Borough

 Manhattan may have name-brand recognition and Brooklyn a certain cache, but Queens is the city’s largest and most diverse borough.
 Join us, October 4-7, to dig into Queens’ rich neighborhood life.